 In June 1935, Page applied for a patent (451,722) which made a number of significant changes to the TriVelox gear as patented by Shuttleworth and Hill.

 In the following year, 1936, the Triumph Company was experiencing major financial problems and the bicycle and motorcycle divisions were both sold off.
 The bicycle business was sold to Coventry Bicycles Limited of Osborne Road in the Earlsdon area of Coventry, the manufacturers of the Three Spires brand of bicycle.
 Siegfried Bettmann, who had retired as Chairman of Triumph in 1933, had quickly formed a consortium to facilitate the sale, a consortium that included a man named Downes from Coventry Bicycles.
 Following its purchase of the Triumph bicycle business, Coventry Bicycles decided to create a subsidiary company to manufacture and market the TriVelox gear: the company was named TriVelox Gears Limited.
-But despite these changes in ownership, production of the TriVelox gear almost certainly continued at the Priory Street factory rather than in Osborne Road .
+Despite this change in ownership, production of the TriVelox gear did not move to Osborne Road along with Triumph bicycles but continued at the Priory Street factory.

 1. There are excellent summaries of Bettmann's life and achievements in: Damien Kimberley.
 Coventry's Motorcycle Heritage.
 Stroud: The History Press, 2009, pages 117-120; and Peter Walters.
 The Story of Coventry.
 Stroud: The History Press, 2013, pages 202-203.